ilvokhin/blog/posts/std-unordered-containers/std-unordered-containers.md

   { std::size_t  _M_hash_code; };
 ```

-`_Hash_node_code_cache` leverages template specialization mechanism to extend
+`_Hash_node_code_cache` uses template specialization mechanism to extend
-struct by additional `_M_hash_code` field.
-And this optimization, I believe,
+struct with an additional `_M_hash_code` field.
+And this optimization, I
-one of the reasons why the "matryoshka dolls"-like design for node structs are
+believe, one of the reasons why the "matryoshka dolls"-like design for node structs
-used.
+are used.
 This way [Empty Base Optimization (EBO)][8] can be leveraged, when
 `_Hash_node_code_cache` will be extended by inheritance.
 And that's exactly
 what `_Hash_node_value` [is doing][8]: